 As you can see in the table above, for each set of value provided to the Control signal pins (S0 and S1) we get a different Output from the input pins on our output pin.
 This way we can use the MUX to select one among the available four input pins to work with.
 Normally these Control pins (S0 and S1) will be controlled automatically using a digital circuit.
 There are certain dedicated IC which can act as MUX and make the job easy for us, so let us take a look at them.

 Practical Implementation of Multiplexer using IC 4052:

 It is always interesting to build and verify things practically, such that the theory we learn would make more sense.
-So let us build a 4:1 Multiplexer and check how it works.
+So let us build a 4:1 Multiplexer circuit and check how it works.
 The IC that we are using here is MC14052B which has two 4:1 Multiplexers inside it.
-The pinouts of the IC is shown below
+The MC14052B pinout is shown below